icaroribeiro/hash-code-challenge/README.md

 **nodejs/cmd/server**: it contains the configuration and implementation of the gRPC server.

-**nodejs/internal/grpc/services/impl**: it contains the implementation of the services related to the handling of gRPC requests, as well as the elaboration of responses.
+**nodejs/internal/grpc/services/impl**: it contains the implementation of the services related to the handling of gRPC requests, as well as the elaboration of its responses.

-**nodejs/internal/grpc/services/impl_test**: it contains the tests of the implementation of the services using the **JavaScript** testing framework called **jest**.
+**nodejs/internal/grpc/services/impl_test**: it contains the tests of the implementation of the services using the **JavaScript** testing framework named **jest**.

 **nodejs/internal/models**: it contains the definition of the data entities used by both the API and the database.